2018 ED-IFT sessions:

 The Intensive Family Therapy Program (IFT) was developed at the UC San Diego Eating Disorder Treatment and Research Center under the direction of Walter Kaye and in collaboration with Ivan Eisler, Roxie Rockwell, Stephanie Knatz-Peck, and colleagues.
 The program was originally developed in 2006 based on the family-based treatment model (FBT).
-Since then, the program has undergone numerous evolutions based on expert input and groundbreaking advances in the field of adolescent eating disorders.
+UCSF team members Stuart Murray and Erin Accurso were involved in the development and running of this program during their training at UCSD.
+The program has undergone numerous evolutions based on expert input and groundbreaking advances in the field of adolescent eating disorders.
 The current program includes multiple modalities of treatment developed and refined at UCSD and designed to bolster traditional FBT including adolescent and parenting skills training, psychoeducation, in-vivo interventions, and multi-family therapy.
 Several outcome studies have been published demonstrating efficacy.

 Knatz, S., Murray, S. B., Matheson, B., Boutelle, K. N., Rockwell, R., Eisler, I., & Kaye, W. H. (2015).
 A Brief, Intensive Application of Multi-Family-Based Treatment for Eating Disorders.
 Eating disorders, 23(4), 315-324.